fayez-nazzal/TestGPT-vscode/README.md

 ![TestGPT show](https://user-images.githubusercontent.com/49946791/227503309-06aac81e-3144-4c48-b315-4fd36791034a.gif)

+You can find the extension on the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=FayezNazzal.testgpt).

 ## Requirements
 - You need TestGPT installed in your system, run `npm install -g testgpt@latest`.
 - You need to obtain an OpenAI API Key, you will be asked to provide it once you run the extension.